How long does water heater installation last

 Should I replace my water heater myself or hire a plumber?

-For most homeowners, it's best to hire a professional plumber to install a new water heater, as it requires specialized skills and equipment.
+For most homeowners, it's best to hire a licensed, professional plumber to install or replace a water heater.
+Proper installation is crucial for safety and getting the full lifespan out of the unit.

 Connect with certified professionals in your area